Learning Outcomes of the EMOS programmes

 EMOS aims at providing students with an advanced training in the specific themes of statistics in general and official statistics in particular, supported by the complementary quantitative and statistical tools offered by the hosting university.
 The main objective of EMOS is to enhance the abilities of students to understand and to be able to analyse European official data at different levels: quality, production process, dissemination, and analysis in a national, European and international context.

 This range of skills represents the ideal foundation for the development of professionals able to interpret the fast-changing official data production system of the 21st century.
 This is why it is important that the EMOS learning outcomes are included in a degree designed for students aiming at economical/social/statistical knowledge-intensive careers.
-It contributes to offer a solid foundation for those willing to pursue a preparation in the field of data collection on societal and economic facts or other professional activities characterised by a strong need for awareness about the development, production and dissemination as well as use of official statistics.
+The learning outcomes guarantee a solid foundation for those willing to pursue a career in the field of data collection on societal and economic phenomena or other professional activities that require a strong command of the methods and processes for the development, production and dissemination as well as use of official statistics.

 II.
 Learning Outcomes